Methylene Blue Dye Test: A Non-Invasive Approach to Assess Bladder Injury

 In recent years, the methylene blue dye test has seen advancements, with dye alternatives introduced that enhance visibility and ease of detection.

-These improvements contribute to overall and patient during testing.
+These improvements contribute to overall efficiency and patient comfort during testing.

 One significant advantage of the methylene blue dye test is its simplicity: it can be performed quickly at the bedside without requiring specialised equipment or extensive training.